 Service Provider (SP) initiated login

-This article will walk you through how to enable SAML single sign-on for your Braze account.
+This article will walk you through how to enable SAML single sign-on for your Braze account and how to obtain a SAML trace.

 Requirements